wulffern/cicsim/README.md

 ```

 # Get started with simulation
-Head over to [wulffern/aicex](https://github.com/wulffern/aicex) to see how it works
+Head over to [Open source analog integrated circuit flow on Skywater
+130nm](https://analogicus.com/rply_ex0_sky130nm/tutorial) to see cicsim in action.

 # Commands